 - Postdoctoral Associates have included three Smith Fellows from The Nature Conservancy.
 NCEAS has supported Fellows from the U.S. Forest Service and NGOs, and currently hosts a conservation outreach associate from COMPASS.

-- Recognizing the success of the NCEAS approach when applied to specific societal needs, NCEAS, The Nature Conservancy, and the Wildlife Conservation Society have established a new scientific collaboration called Science for Nature and People (SNAP).
+- Recognizing the success of the NCEAS approach when applied to specific societal needs, NCEAS, The Nature Conservancy, and the Wildlife Conservation Society have established a new scientific partnership called the Science for Nature and People Partnership (SNAPP).

 NCEAS projects have influenced public policy and resource management in many ways, from testimony before Congress to the development of analytical tools.
 For example, NCEAS scientists contributed to California’s Channel Islands Marine Protected Areas planning process.
 In another example, a Working Group’s timely publication on pollinators’ ecosystem services was used by the Congressional Research Service (Johnson, CRS Report for Congress: Recent Honeybee Declines, 31 May 2007) to inform lawmakers about Colony Collapse Disorder.